 This makes magnetic strips or virtual wall barriers that other companies use seem like relics from a different age.
-You can also simply click on certain rooms that you want it to clean while avoiding others, which is something I haven’t seen yet.
+You can also simply click on certain rooms that you want it to clean while avoiding others, which is something we haven’t seen yet.

 Moving on to the pickup test.
 We tested it on carpet and hard floors in both low and high power.
 On carpet, we found that it picked up all the debris, including fine debris, pet hair, and even extra-large debris in both low and high power.
 There wasn’t much of a difference between low and high power on carpet which is typical since carpet pickup relies less on airflow than hard floors.
-In any case, it was superb on carpets, as good or better than any robot vacuum I’ve tested.
+In any case, it was superb on carpets, as good or better than any robot vacuum we’ve tested.

 On hard floors, it also excelled, picking up all the debris in the test by the end of the run.
 Again, there wasn’t too much difference between low and high power.
-High power was better but both settings did the job very well.
+High power was better, but both settings did the job very well.

 We tested this on high power on hard floors and found that it did pretty good but not quite as good as a standard brush.
 And it certainly isn’t something that you would want to use on carpets as it’s only designed for hard floors.
 But it’s pretty cool if you only were concerned about pet hair on hard floors.

-For context, with the same test conditions, the Roomba 980 only achieved 48 minutes on its high power setting and remember that its high power is actually lower than the Deebot’s.
+For context, with the same test conditions, the Roomba 980 only achieved 48 minutes on its high power setting.
+Remember that its high power is lower than the Deebot’s.
 So the Deebot getting 18 more minutes at a higher CFM is pretty impressive.

-Another area where the Deebot 901 did really good was with the carpet deep clean test and the crevice pickup test.
+Another area where the Deebot 901 did good was with the carpet deep clean test and the crevice pickup test.
 On the deep clean test, which robot vacuums usually don’t do great at, it only left a little more than half a gram.
 This is compared to the Neato and the Roomba, which left almost 3 grams.

 It has all the usual sensors, including drop sensors.
 It comes with extra filters, a cleaning brush, the suction only attachment, and a charger.
-And it does return to the charger automatically after a cleaning or if its battery is dying.
-It will also continue cleaning where it left off if the battery dies before it completes its cleaning job.
+And it does return to the charger automatically after cleaning or if its battery is dying.
+The unit will also continue cleaning where it left off if the battery dies before it completes its cleaning job.
 It’s also compatible with Amazon Alexa and Google assistant.

 So as far as negative things about the Deebot 901, the main thing would be that the dustbin, though easier to empty than most, is a bit small at about 1 cup.
 This is compared to the Roomba’s 1 and 3/4 cups.